brimdata/zed/docs/commands/zed.md

 If `-monitor` is not specified, a single maintenance pass is performed on the lake.

+By default, maintenance tasks are performed on all pools in the lake.
+The `-pool` option may be specified one or more times to limit maintenance tasks to a subset of pools listed by name.

 The output from `manage` provides a per-pool summary of the maintenance performed, including a count of `objects_compacted`.